microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

   ![Locate dashboard report template files](./img/adx_dashboard_report_files.png)

-- Copy these ADX dashboard report JSON files on your computer in a temporary folder to import into ADX dashboards.
-Alternatively you can login to ADX Dashboards directly on the Client VM.
-Your Azure AD tenant may have conditional access policies enabled and might prevent login to ADX Dashboards from the Client VM as these VM is not managed by your organization.
+- Copy these ADX dashboards report JSON files on your computer in a temporary folder to import into ADX dashboards.
+Alternatively, you can log in to ADX Dashboards directly on the Client VM.
+Your Azure AD tenant may have conditional access policies enabled and might prevent login to ADX Dashboards from the Client VM as this VM is not managed by your organization.

 - On your computer or Client VM open Edge browser and login to [ADX Dashboards](https://dataexplorer.azure.com/).
 Use the same user account that you deployed Jumpstart Agora in your subscription.
 Failure to use same account will prevent access to the ADX Orders database to generate reports.